pivotal/docs-tap/cli-plugins/apps/command-reference/workload_get.hbs.md

 Some of the workload details in the command output are as follows:

  - Workload name, type and namespace.
- - The source code used to build the workload.
+ - The source code used to build the workload (or the pre-built OCI image).
  - The supply chain which processed the workload.
  - The specific resources within the supply chain which interacted with the workload and the stamped out resources associated with each of those interactions.
  - The delivery workflow that the application follows.
- - If there is any issue while deploying the workload and finally which *pods* the workload generates and the knative services related to the workload.
+ - Any issues associated with deploying the workload
+ - The *pods* the workload generates.
+ - And when applicable, the knative services related to the workload.
- - if the supply chain is using knative.

 ## Default view